larrycameron80/airdroplet-erc20-dapp/README.md

 #### NOTE: Only have 2.5k recipents max per file, otherwise errors will arise.
 If loading a new text file press the reset button to change the batch number back to zero.

-This is a open-source software and any donations are appreciated tokens or ETH alike.
+* *This is a open-source software and any donations are appreciated whether it is tokens or ETH alike.
-Address: 0xDa9b84d6c1B69F52E4aB496845EE55CC84f7eD65
+*  *Address: **0xDa9b84d6c1B69F52E4aB496845EE55CC84f7eD65